-School of Art majors are building skills across the disciplines of Design, Drawing and Sculpture in the first year.
+School of Art studio art majors are building skills across the disciplines of Design, Drawing and Sculpture in the first year.
 Coursework in Art History and access to regional arts professionals during this foundational time broaden the scope of what it means to be an artist and provides students on a Bachelor of Art degree path an immersive art education.

 Studio Foundations also prepares students wishing to pursue a Bachelor of Fine Arts degree and concentrate within a discipline.
 Entry into the BFA requires a successful portfolio review of work made during the first year and completion of all foundation classes.
 Studio concentrations include: